 This manual currently has quite a bit of overlap with the LUATEX manual but some chapters are removed, others added and the rest has been (and will be further) adapted.
 It also discusses the (main) differences.
 Some of the new primitives or functions that show up in LUAMETATEX might show up in LUATEX at some point, others might not, so don't take this manual as reference for LUATEX!
 For now it is an experimental engine in which we can change things at will but with CONTEXT in tandem so that this macro package will keep working.
+Often you can find examples of usage in CONTEXT related documents and the source code.

 For CONTEXT users the LUAMETATEX engine will become the default.
 The CONTEXT variant for this engine is tagged LMTX.
 The pair can be used in production, just as with LUATEX and MKIV.
 In fact, most users will probably not really notice the difference.
 In some cases there will be a drop in performance, due to more work being delegated to LUA, but on the average performance will be better, also due to some changes below the hood of the engine.
+Memory consumption is also less.